 The implications of this impossibility in terms of impact management are important: only the means deployed to contribute to climate improvements and the changes in the real economy can be monitored, while the impact of the FI itself cannot be isolated in most cases.
-The best that a financial institution can do is thus maximize the expected7 impact of its portfolios, by deploying necessary means, rather than demonstrating its impact.
+The best that a financial institution can do is thus maximize the expected impact of its portfolios, by deploying necessary means, rather than systematically demonstrating its impact - although data on outcomes needs to be collected to contribute to evidence building.